 ISD is uniquely able to turn research and analysis into evidence-based policy and action.
 Our research and insights shape our action programming on the front lines, and inform the training and policy advisory work we provide to central and local governments, civil society, front line practitioners and international organisations.

 Analysis: We combine sector-leading expertise and research in global extremist movements with an advanced digital analysis capability.
 With this, we identify and track online manipulation, disinformation, hate and extremism in real time.
 Our Digital Analysis Unit has built proprietary tools delivering social science standards of data.
-This provides ISD and our partners with granular insights into the evolving actors, tactics, technologies and audiences involved in proliferating hate, disinformation and extremism online.
+This provides ISD and our partners with granular insights into the evolving actors, tactics and technologies involved in proliferating hate, disinformation and extremism online, helping protect communities and institutions from potential attack.

 Action: We design and deliver programmes that empower cities, practitioners and civil society around the world to mitigate hate, polarisation and disinformation.
-Our Strong Cities Network (SCN) has delivered training to 5,000 practitioners (police officers, teachers and youth workers) around the world.
-This 3-minute video captures the impact of the SCN over the past 5 years.
+Our Strong Cities Network (SCN) has delivered training to thousands of practitioners (police officers, teachers and youth workers) around the world.
+This 3-minute video captures the impact of the SCN in its first 5 years.

 Our counter-extremism and digital citizenship education programmes have been rolled out in 12 countries.
 From the first multi-media counter-extremism educational resources for schools, to our cutting edge digital citizenship programmes, our work builds the resilience of young people to hate speech, misinformation and extremism on and offline.